radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 *Once you've finished installing Radicle you're ready to try the Radicle tutorial.*

-*In the Radicle tutorial you'll learn to use some of the basic collaboration tools.*

-*First you'll contribute changes to a Radicle project started by someone else.
+*In the Radicle tutorial you'll learn to use some of the basic collaboration tools.
+First you'll contribute changes to a Radicle project maintained by someone else.
 In this section you'll learn the three commands: rad project, rad issues, and rad diff.*

 *Then, in part 2, you'll see the other side by walking through the maintainer workflow.*